openedx/open-edx-proposals/oeps/oep-0031-arch-i18n.rst

 Consistent terminology
 **********************

-We should settle on a consistent set of language and locale codes across edX.
+We should settle on a consistent set of language and locale codes across Open edX.

 *******************************************
 Default platform locale as a final fallback